HumanSignal/label-studio/docs/source/guide/labeling.md

 1. After creating multiple regions, press `ctrl` and click each region that you want to select.
 You can select regions on the object that you're labeling or in the **Regions** sidebar.
 Select a range of regions in the **Regions** sidebar by clicking the first region in the list that you want to select and holding `Shift` while you click the last region in the list that you want to select.
 2. After selecting the regions you can apply a label to all selected regions or delete them.
-3. Click a selected region to deselect it.
+3. Click a selected region or press `u` to deselect it.

+### Duplicate regions
+You can duplicate a region to create many identically-sized polygons, rectangles, or ellipses.

+1. Select the region that you want to duplicate.
+2. Press `ctrl + d` to duplicate the region, or the sequence of `ctrl + c` and `ctrl + v` to copy and paste the region.
+Duplicated regions appear in the exact location as the region being duplicated.
+If you're using a Mac keyboard, use `cmd` instead of `ctrl`.
+3. Click the arrow tool, then move and resize the newly-created region.

 ### Change the label
 You can change the label of an existing region.